We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Acne can appear on many parts of the body, including the face, neck, chest, back, and shoulders.

-Acne can be mild, which may result in whiteheads or blackheads.
-More irritated acne can manifest as papules, pustules, cysts, or nodules.
-Papules and pustules appear on the top of the skin, whereas cysts or nodules develop below the skin and may be very painful.
+It can be mild, which may result in whiteheads or blackheads.
+However, painful papules and pustules appear on the top of the skin, whereas cysts or nodules develop below the skin and may be very painful.

 There is a wide spectrum of pimple treatments available.
 Mild acne can be treated with over-the-counter products.
 More severe acne should be treated by a doctor.
 Pimples and other acne may be treated with a combination of methods.

 Is it safe to pop a pimple on your neck?

 It’s never a good idea to pop a pimple.
 Picking and popping pimples can actually make the affected area worse and may lead to scarring.
 When you attempt to pop a pimple, you risk infecting it by introducing bacteria from your hands to the area.